Back of the front paddler in a tandem kayak, paddling in a group among icebergs during the Active & Wild Antarctica Air Cruise.

 Embark Ushuaia

-After embarkation, settle into your cabin before an important mandatory briefing.
+Alternatively, enjoy your day at leisure and meet at your hotel lobby at 3:45 pm to be transferred to the pier for embarkation.
+Once on board, you’ll have time to settle into your cabin before important mandatory briefings.
 As the ship pulls away from port, gather on the deck to commence the adventure with spectacular views over Ushuaia and Tierra del Fuego.
-This evening, get to know fellow guests and friendly expedition team and crew members at a welcome dinner to celebrate the start of a thrilling adventure to Antarctica.
+This evening, get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Antarctica.

 Accommodations